fquinner/openmama.github.io/pages/openmama/openmama_rfc_dq_pluggability.md

 ### initHook

 Prototype:

     mama_status dqstrategyMamaPlugin_initHook (mamaPluginInfo* pluginInfo)

 ### transportPostCreateHook

 Prototype:

     mama_status dqstrategyMamaPlugin_transportPostCreateHook (mamaPluginInfo pluginInfo)

 ### transportEventHook
-this hook would take functionality to set the quality of subscriptions as maybe stale, depending on the type of message received.
+This hook would take functionality to set the quality of subscriptions as maybe stale, depending on the type of message received.

 Prototype:

     mama_status dqstrategyMamaPlugin_transportEventHook(mamaPluginInfo pluginInfo, mamaTransport transport, int setStale)

 ### subscriptionPostCreateHook
-this hook would initialise a dqStrategy and dqContext
+This hook would initialise a dqStrategy and dqContext

 Prototype:

     mama_status dqstrategyMamaPlugin_subscriptionPostCreateHook (mamaPluginInfo pluginInfo, mamaSubscription subscription)

 ### subscriptionpreMsgHook
-this hook would take functionality from listenermsgcallback, and will be used to call dqStrategy_checkSeqNum() and other mechanisms such as processPointToPointMessage.
+This hook would take functionality from listenermsgcallback, and will be used to call dqStrategy_checkSeqNum() and other mechanisms such as processPointToPointMessage.

 Prototype:

     mama_status dqstrategyMamaPlugin_subscriptionPreMsgHook(mamaPluginInfo pluginInfo, mamaSubscription subscription, int msgType, mamaMsg msg)

 ### shutdownHook

 Prototype:

     mama_status dqstrategyMamaPlugin_shutdownHook (mamaPluginInfo pluginInfo)

 ### Language support